rodriguezd/dungeon_deckbuilder/README.md

 end
 ```

-While you worked on that, your amazing dungeon master made the `create` action for the Card controller.
+While you worked on that, your amazing dungeon master made the `create` and `show` actions for the Card controller.
 Now create the card's form in `cards/_form` so that you can create a card an associate it with a specific deck.

 ```ruby
 def create